JSON Web Token

 Signing method Description

-HMAC HMAC uses a symmetric shared secret (client and server have the same secret).
+HMAC (deprecated) HMAC uses a symmetric shared secret (client and server have the same secret).
 This uses a 256-bit secret value.

 RSA RSA uses an asymmetric key pair (client has a private key and shares the public key with the server).